 About The Event

-In conjunction with NACDL's White Collar Seminar and the Fall Meeting, NACDL and the NACDL Foundation for Criminal Justice are proud to host a reception honoring Abbe David Lowell.
-Tickets and sponsorships support the NACDL Foundation for Criminal Justice, a 501(c)(3) charity.
+In conjunction with NACDL's White Collar Seminar and the Fall Meeting, NACDL and the NACDL Foundation for Criminal Justice hosted a reception honoring Abbe David Lowell.
+A portion of every ticket and sponsorship is tax-deductible as allowed by law

 Where